Unico Connect

 Retrieval augmented generation keeps the base model unchanged and, at query time, retrieves relevant documents from your own data and feeds them into the prompt.
 The model answers from that retrieved context rather than only from what it learned in training.

 RAG is the default starting point for most enterprise use cases because it is more secure, more current, and faster to deploy.
 Your data stays in your systems, answers reflect the latest version of your documents, and you can show the sources behind each answer, which matters for trust and compliance.
-The tradeoff is recurring cost and engineering: every query pays for retrieval and the extra context tokens, and answer quality depends heavily on how well the retrieval is built.
+The tradeoff is recurring cost and engineering, because every query pays for retrieval and the extra context tokens, and answer quality depends heavily on how well the retrieval is built.

 Choose RAG when the knowledge changes often, when answers must be grounded in citable sources, when data privacy matters, or when you simply need to ship quickly.

-Fine Tuning: change how the model behaves
+Fine tuning changes how the model behaves

 The cost profile is the inverse of RAG.
 Fine tuning is an upfront investment in training compute, after which inference can be cheaper and faster per query because you are not stuffing large context into every prompt.
 It shines on high volume, repetitive, structured tasks where consistency and latency matter more than fresh knowledge.